 Achilles Heel, Achilles Tendonitis, and Achilles Tendon Rapture

 The Achilles heel is the layperson’s term for Achilles Tendon Rapture or Achilles Tendon Injury (Achilles Tendonitis).
-Achilles tendon rupture or an Achilles heel can happen to anyone, but it is most common in people that participate in recreational activates.
+Achilles tendon rupture or an Achilles heel can happen to anyone.
+But, it is most common in people that participate in recreational activates.
 Most who have an Achilles heel or Achilles tendon rupture report hearing a pop, followed by calf pain or leg pain.
 The Achilles tendon is perhaps the most vital tendon in the human body; an injury requires prompt-targeted Achilles tendon treatment to avoid future complications.
-Some issues can affect the Achilles tendon, and we’ll be discussing each one as we go along.
+Some issues can affect the Achilles tendon, leading to years of pain or suffering.
+Therefore, we will be discussing what you can do to repair the damage.

 It’s athletes that show the worst symptoms of Achilles tendon problems, though it can affect anyone.
 Still, if you’re the kind that likes to run, jump, and otherwise be active you run a higher risk of getting an Achilles heel, Achilles tendonitis or an Achilles tendon rupture.
 The first sign of an Achilles injury is leg pain in the back of the calf.
 Basketball, tennis, American football, rugby, and badminton are the sports in which people injure an Achilles tendon.